KinopioIsAllIn/D-FACE/README.md

 ## Data preparation
 We cannot provide the datasets.
 Please apply for each dataset yourself.
 After downloading the files, move them into the datasets/ directory.

+Before using them for training and validation, please crop the facial images.

 ## Train and validation on CAS(ME)^3 dataset for 4-class recognition
 ``` bash
 python train_casme3_4c.py